OEE, scrap rate and more

 Important metrics and KPIs for production

 Suitable metrics or KPIs help with monitoring production processes and identifying problems, weaknesses or optimization potential.
-In this article, we introduce and explain some of the most important metrics in production.
+In this article, we introduce and explain some of the most important manufacturing metrics.

 Definition